 As our world continues to change, Houses of Worship will increasingly demand flexible installations that allow them to continually adapt to future challenges without costly reinvestment in core equipment.
-In essence, the AV and IT managers/volunteers in House of Worship facilities have two demands they are facing:
+In essence, the AV and IT managers/volunteers in House of Worship facilities have three demands they are facing:

 1. Upgrading existing facility infrastructures with the latest technology allowing remote parishioners to interact as if they were in the same room as the rest of the congregation.